Learning to Optimize for Reinforcement Learning: Experimental Details

 \section{Experimental Details}

 In this work, we apply Jax~\citep{jax2018github} to do automatic differentiation.
-Unless mentioned explicitly, we use $\operatorname{ReLU}$ as the activation function.
 For A2C training in gridworlds, the feature net is an MLP with hidden size $32$ for the ``small'' gridworlds.
 For the ``big'' gridworlds, the feature net is a convolution neural network (CNN) with $16$ features and kernel size $2$, followed by an MLP with output size $32$.
+Unless mentioned explicitly, we use $\operatorname{ReLU}$ as the activation function.
 We set $\lambda=0.95$ to compute $\lambda$-returns.
 The discount factor $\gamma=0.995$.
 One rollout has $20$ steps.
-The critic loss weight is $0.5$ and the entropy weight is $0.01$.
+The critic loss weight is $0.5$, and the entropy weight is $0.01$.
 For PPO training in Brax games, we use the same settings in Brax examples~\footnote{\url{https://github.com/google/brax/blob/main/notebooks/training.ipynb}}.
-Other details are presented in the following.
+To meta-learn optimizers, we set $M=4$ in all experiments; that is, for every outer update, we do $4$ inner updates.
+Potentially, a larger $M$ could lead to more farsighted learning but results in increasing memory and computation requirements.
+We set $M=4$ as a trade-off, which also works well in practice.
+Following common practice~\citep{lu2022discovered}, we report results averaged over $10$ runs.
+Other details are presented in the following sections.